ncats/translator-workflows/Green_CQs/GreenTeam_Endotype_Data_Documentation/README.md

-## KARA WILL FORMAT AND UPDATE THIS README FILE DURING THE HACKATHON.
-THE DOCUMENTATION BELOW IS GOOD ENOUGH FOR NOW.
+## KARA WILL FORMAT AND UPDATE THIS README FILE DURING THE HACKATHON

 ## ‘Endotype’ API*

 **Note that we are using the term ‘endotype’ very loosely.
 Specifically, we are viewing ‘endotype’ as a combination of ‘phenotype’ (external, observed features), ‘endotype’ (internal, not observed features), and likely clinical outcomes (as determined by initial model M0 = recursive partitioning and decision trees).
 In this sense, a more appropriate term, perhaps, is ‘feature set’ or 'feature vector'.**

-Direction

-Format	Notes

 Input	{